 Are your wooden floorboards getting you down?
 We don’t often realise how much old flooring can reduce the overall appeal of a room.
 If you don’t take care of your wooden surfaces, they’ll quickly deteriorate and start to look less impressive.
 Wooden floorboards can add either a modern or a rustic feel – depending on how you choose to finish the wood and decorate.
-Use your flooring to liven up your rooms again and find out how to restore old wooden floorboards.
+Use your flooring to liven up your rooms again and find out how you revive wooden floorboards.

 Oil and Sheen